MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_whereiswebpart.md

 The Web part on the Office 365 training page is configured to show all the categories and subcategories available from the Custom Learning catalog.
 This includes subcategories from Microsoft along with any subcategories that you create for your organization.

 - From the Custom Learning Home page, click Office 365 training.
-The page appears appears with the Web part configured to show all the categories and subcategories available from the Custom Learning Catalog.
+The page appears appears with the Web part configured to show all the categories and subcategories available from the Custom Learning catalog.

 ![cg_whereiswp_o365.png](media/cg_whereiswp_o365.png)

+- Click the Home button on the Custom Learning site menu to return to the Site Home page.

 ## Next Steps